araobp/stm32-mcu/NUCLEO-F401RE/NFC/README.md

              :
   }
   ```

 ### Confirmation

 Use [NFC Tools](https://play.google.com/store/apps/details?id=com.wakdev.wdnfc) to read the URI or write an URL to the NFC tag.

+### Issue

+CubeMX remove "".\NFC04A1_NDEF_URI\Drivers\BSP" folder, when the generate button is pressed after the initial generation.
+Keep the BSP folder somewhere, and copy the folder into the newly generated project.